 PMP Formulas #15: Point of Total Assumption (PTA)

 PTA is applicable only in Fixed Price Incentive Fee (FPIF) Contracts.
-Costs above PTA level are considered to be due to mismanagement.
+Costs above the PTA level are considered to be due to mismanagement.
 PTA is calculated by the following formula:

 PTA= [(Ceiling Price − Target Price)/ Buyer′s Sharing Ratio )]+ Target cost